Updated: June 2, 2023 by CanCat Eat

 Cat Foods Often Contain Tomatoes

-It should be noted, though, if that ripe tomato is used in cat foods.
-But, the amount is very minimal to cause any negative effect on cats.
+It should be noted, though, if that ripe tomato is used in cat food.
+But the amount is too minimal to cause any negative effect on cats.

 Most experts agree that cats can eat the ripe fruit of the plant.
-But, don’t worry as cats are unlikely to nibble on raw tomatoes.
-Because the texture and the taste of green tomatoes aren’t pleasing for most of our cats.
+But don’t worry, as cats are unlikely to nibble on raw tomatoes.
+Because the texture and taste of green tomatoes aren’t pleasing to most of our cats.

 Is Tomato Plant Poisonous to Cats?

-This is commonly believed that the leaves of tomato plants are poisonous.
-Many deadly plants come under this plant family, inspire of that tomato is not one of them.
-But, it contains alkaloids tomatine and solanine.
-Generally, tomato is rarely poisonous to cats and dogs.
-But, a large amount of solanine ingested could result in severe poisoning.
+It is commonly believed that the leaves of tomato plants are poisonous.
+Many deadly plants come under this plant family; the tomato is not one of them.
+But it contains the alkaloids tomatine and solanine.
+Generally, tomatoes are rarely poisonous to cats and dogs.
+But ingesting a large amount of solanine could result in severe poisoning.

 The toxic part of the tomato plant Such as the leaves and stems.
-These parts of the plants are very toxic to cats.
-Because these parts have the presence of the glycoalkaloid called solanine.
+These parts of the plant are very toxic to cats.
+These parts contain a glycoalkaloid called solanine.

-According to the American Society for the Prevention of Cruelty to Animals.
-Cats can exhibit the following symptoms when they ingest the green parts of the tomato fruit or other veggies and fruits:
+According to the American Society for the Prevention of Cruelty to Animals, cats can exhibit the following symptoms when they ingest the green parts of tomato fruit or other veggies and fruits:

 - Gastrointestinal upset